18. Newton's 2nd Law

 A thunderstorm cloud is essentially a violent upward flow of humid air.
 Rising air expands and cools, but the surrounding air at higher levels is cooler, too: what determines whether a flow continues to rise or not is whether it is warmer or cooler than the air around it.
 The rising flow in a thunderstorm gives up humidity in the form of rain (cooler air cannot hold as much water) and that process, it may be shown, provides extra heat.
 The water therefore keeps the air warmer than its surroundings, and it keeps rising.
 The result is motion in two directions: a wind blows upwards, and meanwhile raindrops fall through it towards the ground.

 Some raindrops are blown upwards by the wind, to higher levels where they freeze, and this too helps keep the air warmer.
 (Orange growers in Florida spray water when temperatures drop below freezing: the water freezes and falls to the ground, while orange trees are kept warmer.)
 Ultimately they may come down again as hail, commonly associated with thunderstorms.
 Big hailstones apparently start as regular hail, collect more water as they fall, then are blown upwards again.
 Freezing is important, because observations suggest that thunderstorm electricity is created not by liquid water, but by ice.
+This might be related to the fact that when water freezes, it gives up "latent heat" of about 80cal/gr associated with the liquid state.
+That heats the surrounding atmosphere, and might invigorate upward drafts.

 The ice fragments created in the cloud come in various sizes: while large ones tend to fall down, small slivers are generally blown upwards, and the two kinds collide.
 The collisions may separate charge (a bit like frictional electricity): the little slivers tend to lose electrons and become positive, and because the total electric charge is zero, those lost electrons give a negative charge to the larger ice particles.
 The magnitude of the effect depends strongly on temperature--even the sign of the transferred charge reverses for some temperatures--and this leads to additional features of lightning generation.
 The process is being studied in the lab, by Dr. Clive Saunders of Manchester University and by others.